 - Wage and benefit issues including overtime pay, minimum age pay, meal breaks, and medical benefits.

 - Quasi class actions.
 These are cases where the number of class members is small and the damages are low.

 - Plant closure laws.
 The California WARN Act and the federal WARN act require that employees be given 60 days of plant closures – provided certain conditions are met.
 Damages can include pay and statutory damages.

 We also bring consumer and business class action lawsuits including claims based on California’s Unfair Business Practices Act, B & P Code 17200-17500.
 Injunctive relief and disgorgement (return of profits) can be given to all members of the class, along with reimbursement of attorney fees.

 Learn how your case might qualify as a class action lawsuit

-If your employer is mistreating you, there is a good chance other employees at your job are being mistreated too.
-Filing a class action lawsuit sends an immediate message to all the employees and to the employer that improper conduct is OK.
-The lead plaintiff in class action cases often gets a say in who the lawyer for the class action case will be.
+If your employer is mistreating you, there is a good chance other employees at your job are being mistreated the same way too.
+Filing a class action lawsuit sends an immediate message to all the employees and to the employer that improper conduct is not acceptable.
+The lead plaintiff in class action cases is often the one who gets to decide who the lawyer is going to be for the class action case .